Appdynamics/self-installing-script/README.md

 -MAContURL
     Sets the controller address for the Machine Agent, this won't change configuration for the Java agent, as these should be configured as parameters
 -MAContport
-    Sets the controller port for the Machine Agent, this won't change configuration for the Java agent, as these should be configured as parameters
+    Sets the controller port for the Machine Agent, this won't change configuration for the Java agent, as these should be configured as parameters.
+Values should be integer.
 -MAContSSL
-    Sets the controller SSL options for the Machine Agent, this won't change configuration for the Java agent, as these should be configured as parameters
+    Sets the controller SSL options for the Machine Agent, this won't change configuration for the Java agent, as these should be configured as parameters.
+Values are integer ans should be 0=false or 1=true.
 -MAContAccessKey
     Sets the controller access key for the Machine Agent, this won't change configuration for the Java agent, as these should be configured as parameters
 -MAContAccount
     Sets the controller account for the Machine Agent, this won't change configuration for the Java agent, as these should be configured as parameters
 -MASIMEnabled
-    Enables or disables the server visibility for the Machine Agent -MAHierarchy
+    Enables or disables the server visibility for the Machine Agent, values are integer ans should be 0=false or 1=true.
+-MAHierarchy
     Sets Machine Agent hierarchy
 -MAUser